Reparations

 VISION STATEMENT

-The story of United Kingdom Reparations is totally unique and relies on a great deal of historical and legal research with links to evidence to corroborate the facts.
-United Kingdom Reparations is structurally sound with great, complex, memorable characters, conflict and a warming resolution.
+The story of Reparations is totally unique and relies on a great deal of historical and legal research with links to evidence to corroborate the facts.
+Reparations is structurally sound with great, complex, memorable characters, conflict and a warming resolution.

 SYNOPSIS: